Nice to meet you, I’m Molly

 Man, have I been there.

-I grew up as an overweight kid — one of three overweight girls in my whole grade — alongside my two super-slim older sisters.
+I grew up as an overweight kid — one of three in my whole grade — alongside my two super-slim older sisters.
 (At one point, pediatricians were lecturing my mother simultaneously on how to get my sister to put on weight and how to get me to drop pounds.
 It’s a wonder she kept her sanity.

 Maybe she didn’t.
 Sorry, Mom!)